pnp/pnpjs/packages/odata/docs/queryable.md

 ### concat

-Directly concatonates the supplied string to the current url, not normalizing "/" chars
+Directly concatenates the supplied string to the current url, not normalizing "/" chars

 ### configure